Hybrid Shifted Gegenbauer Integral-Pseudospectral Method for Solving Time-Fractional Benjamin-Bona-Mahony-Burgers Equation: Introduction

-The development of SG differentiation matrices has similarly advanced the numerical solution of differential equations, particularly for problems requiring high-order accuracy. \citet{elgindy2018highb} introduced a high-order Cole-Hopf barycentric Gegenbauer integral PS method for solving the viscous Burgers' equation, using SG differentiation matrices to achieve spectral accuracy.
-Their approach utilized the Cole-Hopf transformation to convert the nonlinear Burgers' equation into a linear heat equation, which was then discretized using Gegenbauer--Gauss points and associated differentiation matrices.
-This method demonstrated rapid convergence and high accuracy, even for small viscosity parameters where traditional methods often struggle.
-The SG differentiation matrices were crucial in providing accurate derivative approximations.
+The development of SG differentiation matrices has similarly advanced the numerical solution of differential equations, particularly for problems requiring high-order accuracy. \citet{elgindy2018highb} used SG differentiation matrices within a high-order Cole--Hopf barycentric Gegenbauer integral PS method for solving the viscous Burgers' equation, thereby achieving spectral accuracy.
+Their approach utilized the Cole--Hopf transformation to convert the nonlinear Burgers' equation into a linear heat equation, which was then discretized using Gegenbauer--Gauss points and associated differentiation matrices.
+This method demonstrated fast convergence and high accuracy, even for small viscosity parameters where traditional methods often struggle.
+The SG differentiation matrices were crucial in delivering accurate derivative approximations.
 The advancements in SG integration and differentiation matrices provide the foundation for developing high-order PS methods for time-fractional PDEs, where the well-conditioning of integral operators and high-accuracy of low-order differential operators are essential for achieving reliable numerical solutions.

-Building on this, \citet{elgindy2025numerical} recently introduced a SGPS method for approximating CFDs of arbitrary positive order.
+Building on this, \citet{elgindy2025numerical} recently introduced an SGPS method for approximating CFDs of an arbitrary positive order.
 This method employs a strategic variable transformation to express the CFD as a scaled integral of the $m$-th derivative of the Lagrange interpolating polynomial, thereby mitigating singularities and improving numerical stability.
 Key innovations include the use of SG polynomials to link $m$-th derivatives with lower-degree polynomials for precise integration via SG quadratures.
-The developed C-FSGIM enables efficient, pre-computable CFD computation through matrix–vector multiplications.
+The developed C-FSGIM enables efficient, pre-computable CFD computation through matrix--vector multiplications.
 Unlike Chebyshev or wavelet-based approaches, the SGPS method offers tunable clustering and employs SG quadratures in barycentric forms for optimal accuracy.
-It also demonstrates exponential convergence, achieving superior accuracy in solving Caputo fractional two-point boundary value problems of the Bagley–Torvik type.
-This method unified interpolation and integration within a single SG polynomial framework.
+It also demonstrates exponential convergence and achieves superior accuracy in solving Caputo fractional two-point boundary value problems of the Bagley–Torvik type.
+This method unifies interpolation and integration within a single SG polynomial framework.